ttothewiggy/TIL/Cucumber-Internship/Journal.md

 Did a little prep for the new additions to the work website.
 And  whole lot of redirects to bookend most tasks.

+## 23/08/23

+Started the day with some analytics.
+Then I was approached to elaborate on some excel data I had prepared, which involved using a logarithm to rank website clicks.
+I acheived a version quite quickly but I want happy with it because it decided the rank baed onthe average of each sample of data, in this case a month.
+So a 8/10 one month would be different the next.
+So I got to work creating a better version and learnt some new things such as $A$1 is a way to freeze part of an equasion to make it constant so you can fill down.
+I've seen it before but it finally clicked what it's potential is.
+And playing with some conditional formatting was fun too.

+Then I finished the redirects list and now onto more looker studio practice.

+Lots of looker studio, followed by using looker studio to emulate search console as I had no access to the data so I had to find a ork around.
+Managed to get some of the data but not all.
+Then I found some more redirects from a raven crawl so I continued on with that.
+Now i have access to the GSC data I need for a analysis task, I can continue on with that tomorrow.